GMMan/SteamNotificationsTray/readme.md

 will open the matching page in your browser.
 Double click on the icon to open Steam.

+You will most likely need to tell Windows to not hide the icons for the two icons' positions to stay fixed.
+Best to do this when you have a notification.
+The intended order is for the count to come first, and the mail icon to come second, the same way it's displayed on Steam.

 System requirements
 -------------------
 Requires .NET Framework 4.5.1.